 Contents hide

-Punctuation marks in English serve various purposes, including indicating pauses, separating elements, clarifying meaning, and organizing text.
+Punctuation marks in English serve various purposes, including indicating pauses, separating elements, clarifying meaning, and organising text.

 Period (.):